kjk/volante-obsolete/readme.txt

 Origin.
 -------

 NachoDB is a continuation of Perst database.
-Perst was licensed under liberal MIT license until version 2.49.
+Perst was licensed under liberal BSD license until version 2.49.
 In version 2.50 the license was changed to dual GPL/commercial license.

-NachoDB is a fork of the latest MIT-licensed version (2.49) and is now developed independently of Perst, preserving liberal license, so that you can use it in both open-source and commercial code for free.
+NachoDB is a fork of the latest BSD-licensed version (2.49) and is now developed independently of Perst, preserving liberal license, so that you can use it in both open-source and commercial code for free.